The Science Behind Immediate Dental Care: What to Do in an Emergency

 • Uncontrolled bleeding

-• Severe pain that doesn’t subside
+• Severe pain that persists

-• Facial swelling that could impair breathing
+• Facial swelling that may impair breathing

 • Knocked-out (avulsed) permanent tooth